 - At 10:01 am on May 6th, in order to submerge nuclear reactor in water, we have increased the amount of injecting freshwater from approximately 6m3/h to approximately 8m3/h. - We calibrated water level gauge of the reactor of Unit 1 from May 10th to 11th. - We calibrated pressure gauge of the primary containment vessel of Unit 1 on May 11th. - At 1:28 pm on May 15, we have increased the amount of freshwater injected into the reactor from approximately 8m3/h to approximately 10m3/h so that we can monitor the trend shift of parameters of the Reactor Pressure Vessel as well as the Primary Containment Vessel, the shift which would be resulted from the increase of the amount of injected freshwater. - Trend monitoring of how the parameters of reactor pressure vessel and primary containment vessel varied when water injection to Unit 1 reactor increased, was completed.
-At 11:50 am on May 17th, water injection rate to the reactor was changed from approx. 10 m3/h to approx. 6 m3/h.
+At 11:50 am on May 17th, water injection rate to the reactor was changed from approx. 10m3/h to approx. 6m3/h. - Since we finished monitoring trends of parameters, at 8:30 pm on May 31, we changed the rate of water injection to the reactor of Unit 1 from approx. 6m3/h to approx. 5m3/h.

-- The sea water spray was conducted using the concrete pumping vehicle from 1:03pm to 4:04pm, March 31st. - In order to confirm the position of water spray to the spent fuel pool by the concrete pumping vehicle, the sea water spray was conducted from 5:16pm to 5:19pm, April 2nd. - From 3:07 pm to 3:18 pm on May 14th, we sprayed freshwater into the spent fuel pool of Unit 1 with the concrete pumping vehicle (We broke off due to a strong wind). - From 3:06 pm to 4:15 pm on May 20th, we sprayed freshwater into the spent fuel
+- The sea water spray was conducted using the concrete pumping vehicle from 1:03pm to 4:04pm, March 31st. - In order to confirm the position of water spray to the spent fuel pool by the concrete pumping vehicle, the sea water spray was conducted from 5:16pm to 5:19pm, April 2nd.

-- pool of Unit 1 with the concrete pumping vehicle (We broke off due to a strong wind). - From 3:22 pm on May 22nd, we started spraying water into the spent fuel pool of Unit 1 by a concrete pumping vehicle, and finished at 5:09 pm. - From 4:47 pm to 5:00 pm on May 28th, we conducted the leak test for Unit 1 spent fuel pool by fresh water injection using Fuel Pool Cooling and Filtering System. - From 11:10 am on May 29th, we started spraying freshwater into the spent fuel pool of Unit 1 through Fuel Pool Cooling and Filtering System, and finished at 3:35 pm
+- From 3:07 pm to 3:18 pm on May 14th, we sprayed freshwater into the spent fuel pool of Unit 1 with the concrete pumping vehicle (We broke off due to a strong wind). - From 3:06 pm to 4:15 pm on May 20th, we sprayed freshwater into the spent fuel pool of Unit 1 with the concrete pumping vehicle (We broke off due to a strong wind). - From 3:22 pm on May 22nd, we started spraying water into the spent fuel pool of Unit 1 by a concrete pumping vehicle, and finished at 5:09 pm. - From 4:47 pm to 5:00 pm on May 28th, we conducted the leak test for Unit 1 spent fuel pool by fresh water injection using Fuel Pool Cooling and Filtering System. - From 11:10 am on May 29th, we started spraying freshwater into the spent fuel pool of Unit 1 through Fuel Pool Cooling and Filtering System, and finished at 3:35 pm